A prediction and behavioural analysis of machine learning methods for modelling travel mode choice: Methodology and setup of experiments

 \subsection{Hyperparameter optimisation}

-During the training process of a machine learning algorithm, several parameters must be optimised.
-Furthermore, depending of the algorithm type, machine learning models have another set of pre-configured parameters that control the learning process.
+During the training process of a \gls{ml} algorithm, several parameters must be optimised.
+Furthermore, depending of the algorithm type, \gls{ml} models have another set of pre-configured parameters that control the learning process.
 These are the so-called hyperparameters and they depend on the algorithm type: \gls{svm}, decision-tree based, \gls{nn}, etc. The so-called \gls{hpo} problem is defined, in order to adjust the hyperparameters.
-It allows the following: i)~Decreasing developer intervention in algorithm application, leading to automatic machine learning systems. ii)~Tailoring hyperparameters to the problem at hand, increasing the performance of machine learning algorithms. iii)~Providing reproducible studies, which ensures future fair comparisons and analysis of different machine learning algorithms.
+It allows the following: i)~Decreasing developer intervention in algorithm application, leading to automatic \gls{ml} systems. ii)~Tailoring hyperparameters to the problem at hand, increasing the performance of \gls{ml} algorithms. iii)~Providing reproducible studies, which ensures future fair comparisons and analysis of different \gls{ml} algorithms.

 The default hyperparameters values provided by the most widely used \gls{ml} libraries \citep{HKV19} are not often the most appropriate, which can affect the performance of the classifiers and the quality of the behavioural outputs derived from them.
 Many of the state-of-the-art benchmarks concerning the use of \gls{ml} classifiers applied to transport mode choice lack this procedure.
 Hence, it is proposed the application of a homogeneous optimisation methodology for the estimation of the hyperparameters of the \gls{ml} methods.